[email protected]

 email-marketing-campaigns-examples

-The first email marketing campaigns examples we will discuss is your beloved newsletters.
-Email newsletters are an effective way to keep in contact with present and future customers.
-Newsletters are emails that contain content that is sent out regularly to a list of people acquired through targeting and other digital marketing tactics.
+The first email marketing campaign example we will discuss is your beloved newsletters.
+Email newsletters are an effective way to contact present and future customers.
+Newsletters are emails containing content sent out regularly to a list of people acquired through targeting and other digital marketing tactics.

-Many people who receive newsletters have “subscribed’ in order to stay updated about news and promotions on a website or about a business.
+Many people who receive newsletters have “subscribed” to stay updated about news and promotions on a website or a business.
 There are instances, however, when someone may have unknowingly subscribed to receive email marketing materials.
-For this reason, newsletters should always have an “opt out” option so that subscribers don’t feel irritated in a company’s efforts.
+For this reason, newsletters should always have an “opt-out” option so subscribers don’t feel irritated by a company’s efforts.

-Newsletters should always focus on providing value, rather than coming off as irrelevant or annoying.
-Creating newsletters that are low in value could have possible detrimental effects to your business.
+Newsletters should always focus on providing value rather than appearing irrelevant or annoying.
+Creating newsletters that are low in weight could have possible detrimental effects on your business.
 Such low-quality newsletters could contribute to driving people away from your business rather than encouraging patronage.

 Newsletter Scenario

-Consider this one of the email marketing campaigns examples: A potential customer subscribes to an email newsletter after reading a blog post on a web design agency’s blog.
-Now imagine that this design agency is very active with email marketing and social media, continually producing content assets that are well worth reading and offering different promotions and relevant information.
+Consider this one of the email marketing campaign examples: A potential customer subscribes to an email newsletter after reading a blog post on a web design agency’s blog.
+Now imagine that this design agency is very active with email marketing and social media, continually producing content assets worth reading and offering different promotions and relevant information.

-Now keep in mind that the web visitor has been contemplating hiring someone to build them a website for their business, yet they still haven’t decided who or when.
+Remember that the web visitor has been contemplating hiring someone to build them a website for their business, yet they still haven’t decided who or when.
 They begin receiving the newsletter and reading the valuable content.
-Although they have not used the business, it is in the front of their mind and the business is slowly gaining their trust.
+Although they have not used the business, it is in the front of their mind, and the business is slowly gaining their trust.

 You guessed it!
-Most likely the potential customer will choose the business whose newsletter they subscribe to whose content they see often and enjoy.
+The potential customer will most likely choose the business whose newsletter they subscribe to and whose content they see often and enjoy.

-Consistency with email newsletters is a powerful way to demonstrate knowledge and expertise, as well as keep your business in the mind of others.
-That would be a surprise how many clients you can attract this way!
+Consistency with email newsletters is a powerful way to demonstrate knowledge and expertise and keep your business in the mind of others.
+It would be a surprise how many clients you can attract this way!

 Targeted Emails

 Targeted emails and messages are great ways to connect with present or potential customers.
-Using a targeted email strategy enables you to connect with consumers on a different level.
+Using a targeted email strategy enables you to connect with consumers differently.
 Personalized email marketing focused on a specific audience has also been shown to improve the response rate of other marketing efforts.

-Using email targeting refers to creating content that one is pushing out through email marketing efforts and “targets” a particular demographic.
-The demographic could be an age group, gender, living in a certain location, and so forth.
-This targeting can filter out people who might not be a fit for a particular product or service.
-Targeting can also pinpoint those in different stages of the buying process which can be very effective as well.
+Email targeting refers to creating content that one is pushing out through email marketing efforts and “targeting” a particular demographic.
+The demographic could be an age group, gender, living in a specific location, etc. This targeting can filter out people who might not fit a particular product or service.
+Targeting can also pinpoint those in different stages of the buying process, which can also be very effective.

-One can create targeted emails using basic email marketing software.
-It is not difficult and the result can be very beneficial to your business.
+One can create targeted emails using essential email marketing software.
+It is not difficult, and the result can benefit your business.
 Using targeted emails is an effective way to maximize your marketing efforts.
-It reduces the number of emails which go to the trash bin too!
+It also reduces the number of emails that go to the trash bin!

 Ezines